jasongrimes/fretboardfoundation/about.md

 I hacked poor jekyll-gitbook to bits in order to support my own personal tastes and workflow.
 Eventually I would like to release these changes as a public theme that others can use with GitHub Pages.

+## Contact

+**Please note:**
+I cannot promise to get back to you in any reasonable amount of time, if ever.
+I sincerely don’t mean to be rude, but that’s just the reality.
+It’s best if we’re all prepared for it.

+I *can* promise that any thoughtful correspondence will receive my attention eventually, and maybe even a reply.

+Please set your expectations accordingly.

+Correspondence about the book or this site should be directed to …